Have you ever heard of Caramoan? Or Tayak beach? Unless you’re a die-hard Survivor franchise fan, I’m pretty sure you haven’t.

 My mission was accomplished, and I felt so rejuvenated.
 As expected, my old beach has cleansed me once again, and I was excited to go heads on life again.

-The day continued with two nearby beaches, one of them looking like straight out of a movie (nowhere near as pretty as my Tayak Beach of course), and since the sea was starting to get rough again, the crew decided it’s time to go back to Gota beach.
+The day continued with two nearby beaches, one of them looking straight out of a movie (nowhere near as pretty as my Tayak Beach of course), and since the sea was starting to get rough again, the crew decided it’s time to go back home.

 Sitting on my plane back to Manila, I couldn’t help but wonder, when it’s going to be the next time I’m here?
 Is it going to take so many years again?
 But something inside was telling me it won’t be that long this time.